 Before students start their individual Practice, go through a few questions as a whole class to make sure students understand both the instructions and the question interface.
 This will help students feel more confident using the site and stop them from getting stuck because they don't know how to answer the questions.

-To preview a topic, click the icon in the Curriculum Library.
+To preview a topic, click the icon in the Assignment Library.
 You'll be able to work through questions just like your students do.
 Project the questions on the board so your students can see what they need to do.

 Click here for more information about previewing topics.